 Above: Austrian A ("Large crown") all suit signs on the left

 Above: Austrian B with some alteration to the direction of the heads and attributes: all suit signs to the left.

-Above: Swiss version of the Lyons 2 pattern by Burdel.
-All suit signs on the left and several courts turned.
+Above: Swiss version of the Lyons 2 pattern by Claude Burdel with all suit signs on the left and several courts turned.
 A very much simplified treatment with a completely altered JC.

 Above: a more sophisticated Swiss version with the original orientations, except that the KC has been completely altered; he is now like the Dauphiné KC with a sceptre rather than a sword.

 The first Rouen pattern remained single-figure into the 20th century in the guise of the Liège pattern.

 Above: Liège pattern by Brepols, c.1900, all suit signs on the left.